dlf57/MolecularLearning/README.md

 [![Build Status](https://travis-ci.org/dlf57/MolecularLearning.svg?branch=master)](https://travis-ci.org/dlf57/MolecularLearning)
 [![codecov](https://codecov.io/gh/dlf57/MolecularLearning/branch/molreps/graph/badge.svg)](https://codecov.io/gh/dlf57/MolecularLearning)

+This library was created as a graduate student project.

 This is a library used to create molecular representations for possible machine learning applications.
 The representations consist of:
  - Bonds
  - Bonds and Angles